electricui/electricui-embedded/README.md

 1. Ensure the Arduino IDE is installed (version >1.6.X tested ok) and the standard Arduino Blink.ino sketch compiles/flashes to the dev board.

 2. Clone or download the electricui-embedded repo onto your computer.
-Put it whereever you like and use symbolic links, or copy the contents into "*/arduino/libraries/electricui*" folder as typically done with Arduino libraries.

-Symbolic folder links are a nice way to separate the library from the Arduino IDE install if you are planning on editing the libraries.
+Libraries are typically put in your "*/arduino/libraries/electricui*" folder or similar.

+	If you plan on developing electricui-embedded, read the development section in this readme.

+3. In the Arduino IDE, simply click *File > Examples > electricui > Examples > Basics > hello-blink* to load an example sketch.

+4. Test building and flashing the firmware to the board, and boot up an interface to play with.

+### Other Microcontrollers

+1. Just clone the repo and use the electricui files.
+Import into your project as normal `#include "electricui.h"` and ensure the minimum setup functions are called.

+2. The library assumes that you will provide a pointer to a function which accepts a byte array, this function will then call your system's putc() or write_bytes() function.

+3. For for more detail, follow the docs or example Arduino code which shows the minimum setup and usage examples.

+# Developing electricui-embedded

+## Editing the library

+If you are planning on developing `electricui-embedded`, we generally suggest cloning it somewhere useful and using symlinks into your project or Arduino libraries folder.

 Unix (your Arduino sketchbook location may vary by OS/install):